-Archbishop urges greater international cooperation to tackle persecution
+Coptic Archbishop urges greater international cooperation to tackle persecution

 The Coptic Archbishop of London has called for a "new narrative" in global interfaith dialogue - "one that focuses on human dignity".